-A relatively new term, neurodivergent simply means someone who thinks differently from the way the majority (referred to as neurotypical) expect.
+A relatively new term, neurodivergent simply means someone who thinks differently from the way the majority (referred to as neurotypical) expects.
 Neurotypical means the opposite –someone whose brain behaves in the same way as the majority of society.

 The term “neurodiversity”